Torque Cross Product Vectors Units Usa Formula

 Understanding the units of torque is essential for performing accurate calculations and interpreting results correctly.
 The units of torque are derived from the formula 𝜏 = r × F.

-In the International System of Units (SI), the unit of force is the Newton (N), and the unit of distance is the meter (m).
-Therefore, the unit of torque in the SI system is the Newton-meter (N·m).
+• In the International System of Units (SI), the unit of force is the Newton (N), and the unit of distance is the meter (m).
+So, the unit of torque in the SI system is the Newton-meter (N·m).

-In the United States customary units (USCS), the unit of force is the pound (lb), and the unit of distance is the foot (ft) or inch (in).
-Consequently, the unit of torque in the USCS is the foot-pound (ft·lb) or inch-pound (in·lb).
+• In the United States customary units (USCS), the unit of force is the pound (lb), and the unit of distance is the foot (ft) or inch (in).
+So naturally, the unit of torque in the USCS is the foot-pound (ft·lb) or inch-pound (in·lb).

 It is crucial to note that the Newton-meter (N·m) is dimensionally equivalent to the Joule (J), which is the unit of energy.
-However, torque and energy are distinct physical quantities.
+Even so, torque and energy are distinct physical quantities.
 Torque is a vector quantity related to rotational force, while energy is a scalar quantity representing the capacity to do work.
-Therefore, it's important to always specify "Newton-meter" when referring to torque to avoid confusion.
+So, make sure to always specify "Newton-meter" when referring to torque to avoid confusion.

 When converting between SI and USCS units: